 Within the study area of sub-projects, canal-irrigated & rain-fed agriculture, as well as livestock are the main sources of income for the people.
-Major crops of the area, which is at subsistence level include wheat (40 Maunds/acre) and vegetables.
+Naushahro Feroze's main crops include cotton, sugarcane, oil seeds and vegetables.

 In the absence of alternative livelihoods like industrial-based employment opportunities, people depend on traditional livelihood sources like agriculture and livestock.
 However, a good number of youth from the subproject area also work in big cities as private sector employees and daily wage labor.

 Mostly, livestock feeds on the grazing of crop residues.
 Women besides performing household chores also contribute to livestock rearing and work on handicrafts to complement family income generation.